 While most income of nonprofit, tax-exempt organizations is exempt from federal and state corporate income tax, certain income of nonprofits is subject to tax – a tax known as the unrelated business income tax (UBIT).
 The rules governing UBIT are complex and confusing.
-This article provides an overview of the basic UBIT rules and also examines three key exceptions to UBIT to enable nonprofits to strategically plan to maximize their revenues and minimize their income taxes.
+This article provides an overview of the basic UBIT rules and examines three key exceptions to UBIT that enable nonprofits to strategically plan to maximize their revenues and minimize their income taxes.

-Although nonprofit, tax-exempt organizations (hereinafter referred to as nonprofits) are granted a general exemption from federal corporate income tax by the Internal Revenue Code (the Code) – for income from activities that are substantially related to the purposes for which the nonprofit’s tax-exempt status was recognized by the IRS – they nevertheless are potentially taxable for income derived from unrelated business activities.
+Although nonprofit, tax-exempt organizations (hereinafter referred to as nonprofits) are granted a general exemption from federal corporate income tax by the Internal Revenue Code (the Code) for income from activities that are substantially related to the purposes for which the nonprofit’s tax-exempt status was recognized by the IRS, they nevertheless are potentially taxable for income derived from unrelated business activities.
 The Code defines an unrelated trade or business as “any trade or business the conduct of which is not substantially related (aside from the need of such organization for income . . .) to the exercise or performance by such organization of its . . . purpose or function constituting the basis for its exemption . . .”

 The most common form of unrelated business income for nonprofits, by far, is advertising income (e.g., in periodicals, on websites, on social media).

 Three-Prong UBIT Test.
 It is important to note that not all business income is subject to taxation or to limitations: only “unrelated business income” as defined in the Code.
 Unrelated business income will only exist if three conditions are satisfied; if any one of the three is not present, then income from the activity will not be taxable.
-The income must be:
+Unrelated business income must be:

 (1) from a trade or business;